Should Be Affordable.

 Together, it is.
 And it will last forever.

 In true Bobcat nature, we're joining with our family and friends to boost our collective support through a new opportunity to expand your giving—and the OHIO family, too.

-$125,000 affords one student all the lessons, the connections, the Athens adventures, the readiness of green and white and the nostalgia of red bricks—not just for four years, but for life.
+Your gift helps a student afford all the lessons, the connections, the adventures, and the readiness of green and white of the OHIO experience—not just for four years, but for life.

 You can be a part of providing cherished experiences to current, and future, Bobcats.
 Choose a scholarship that supports the experience you want to share with our undergrads—or we can help you establish your own.
-Any gift made to eligible scholarship endowments now through June 30, 2024 will be matched 50¢ on the dollar.
+Through the OHIO Match(TM), any gift made to eligible scholarship endowments now through June 30, 2024 will be matched 50¢ on the dollar.
 For more information please contact us.

 What is an endowment?

 Just like a savings account, endowed funds generate income from the principal investment.
 Endowments create the foundation upon which universities build lasting financial strength and ensure academic quality.
 Once in place, endowments provide permanent support for teaching and research, student aid, and an abundance of other academic programs and activities.

 These dollars can support scholarships, equipment and software upgrades, student research, and more.
 Distribution of funds will be subject to a specific set of guidelines formulated by The Ohio University Foundation in conjunction with you, the donor.
 You can create an endowment that will bear your name or the name of someone you wish to honor.

 Because the financial requirements for various endowment and naming opportunities differ, donors are encouraged to discuss their ideas with a staff member from the Office of Development.